jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/console/head.rst

 have a head sensor so we used one of the foot pedals as a deadman switch.
 The operator was considered present if and only if the "COAG" pedal was pressed.
-Having to press the pedal continuously is quite inconvenient so we came up with a few alternatives.
+Having to press the pedal continuously is quite inconvenient, so we came up with a few alternatives.

 .. note::